Pair Up - Red Wine Season

 So, go on.
 Pair Up!

-½ cup pistachio nuts, peeled
+½ cup pistachio nuts, peeled and unsalted

-2 tablespoons chives, finely
+2 tablespoons chives, finely chopped

 1 tablespoon olive oil

-1 tablespoon lemon
+1 tablespoon lemon juice

 2 tablespoons butter